Venus (Zara Larsson album): Artwork

-The cover art of the digital and streaming edition reenacts the Sandro Botticelli painting, The Birth of Venus, and depicts Larsson as partially nude with a long golden hair and an "H" tattoo honoring her sister Hannah and holding a pink chrome seashell.
+The cover art of the digital and streaming edition reenacts the Sandro Botticelli painting, The Birth of Venus, and depicts Larsson as partially nude with a long golden hair and an "H" tattoo honoring her sister Hanna and holding a pink chrome seashell.
 A previous title and previous cover art shot in February 2023 were planned for the album, but Larsson was less than pleased with the results.
 Thus, she had the main artwork made without notifying her record label and paid for the artwork.
 She anticipated various editions for certain areas, like the Middle East, substituting a different artwork due to potential censorship.

 Critical reception

 In a review for AllMusic, Neil Yeung commented that the album was "bold" and "fun", yet still "very personal", describing that Larsson "expands her scope" to include "more shimmering dance-pop" and "neon-synth sheen".
 He praised Venus for evolving Larsson's sound.
 Writing for Clash, Luke Winstanley stated that Venus was "heaps of fun" and "packed with plenty of europop bangers to satisfy the faithful", though he criticized Larsson for surrendering to "commercial viability" during the album's "unfortunately frequent lows".
 He also noted that the album features a mix of euphoric dance-pop anthems, tender ballads, and sleek Scandipop, drawing comparisons to the retro-leaning style of The Weeknd.

 In a review for DIY, Otis Robinson said that Venus was "crystallised" and "super fun", calling it a "lush flex of skill".
 However, he critiqued the album for having a "slightly crowded mishmash of genres - from dance to R&B to balladry".
 He noted that while the album at times leans into "conveyor-belt pop", it is "opulently executed", and highlighted Larsson's strength in embracing her Scandipop roots with "campy, hyperbolic sugary-sweetness" and a "full pop princess" flair.
 Michael Cragg from The Guardian appreciated the album's upbeat tracks but criticized its more serious, slow songs, commenting that Larsson was better at saving those emotions for "big floor-fillers".
-In a mixed review for The Skinny, Lucy Fitzgerald criticized Venus for feeling "out of date, trafficking in facsimiles of overproduced, mid-to-late 2010s pop", and noted that Larsson’s talents were undersold by uninspired and incohesive shifts between EDM, Europop, and balladry.
+In a mixed review for The Skinny, Lucy Fitzgerald criticized Venus for feeling "out of date, trafficking in facsimiles of overproduced, mid-to-late 2010s pop", and noted that Larsson's talents were undersold by uninspired and incohesive shifts between EDM, Europop, and balladry.